 Contextual Coherence is both a Property and a Process of the Self

 Also referred to as Coherence in Context, this concept is both a noun – an emergent narrative based property of the Self that emerges over time, and a verb – an explicitly facilitated process of sense making with an Other.
-Both as a property and process continued contextual coherence is fundamentally vital in the Self’s capacity to weave together a diachronic sense of Self within and between time, space, and place.
-When this diachronic sense is conceived within the bounds of Co-Regulated Connection (whether in the primary dyad between caregiver and child or within therapeutic dyads across the lifespan) the Self finds space in safety to allow moment-to-moment memory (past), here-and-now experience (present), and imagination (future) while meaningfully making sense of intrapersonal and interpersonal interactions and events over the lifespan (Siegel, 2012).
-Such resonantly seen awareness and attunement serves to co-construct a level of physical, mental, and relational insight that facilitates the “expression and development of experience” within and between the Self and Other(s) as it relates to stable self-identity (Cozolino, 2002). co-constructionNotably with co-constructed insight, the knowing (the experience of awareness) allows adverse reactive states to be attuned to and understood within their context thus becoming fully known (that which we are aware of)(Siegel, 2012); and, with this understanding, integration of similar states and future modulation and modification of effective response becomes possible.
+Both as a property and process continued contextual coherence is fundamentally vital in the Self’s capacity to weave together a diachronic sense of Self, Other, and the World within and between time, space, and place.
+When this diachronic sense is conceived within the bounds of Co-Regulated Connection (whether in the primary dyad between caregiver and child or within therapeutic dyads across the lifespan) the Self finds space in safety to allow a moment-to-moment unfolding of here-and-now experience (present) as it awakens then-and-there memory (past) and new-and-next anticipation (future).
+This emergent unfolding of past-present-future within a relationally safe space in turn allows the Self with the other to co-construct an understanding of the inner impact of certain events and/or interpersonal interactions as they occurred over the lifespan (Siegel, 2012).
+Said co-construction is a receptive resonant collaboration that reflects relational attunement and an awareness of Self and Other within the World which in turn serves as a recursive process of physical, mental, and relational insight as it relates to a stable yet flexible sense of Self with worth (Cozolino, 2002).
+Notably with co-constructed insight, the knowing (the experience of awareness) allows inner or interpersonal reactions (ways of coping), as they transpired within specific interactions or events, to be attuned to and understood within their context, this in turn opens Self to becoming fully known (that which we are aware of) (Siegel, 2012).
+Further to this, when Self opens to discerning an experience of awareness (knowing) from that which one can be aware of (the known), there becomes compassionate capacity for future modulation and modification of affect in turn leading to effective response over reaction.
 That is, the neural process that underscore the linkage of differentiated and complimentary physical, mental, and relational action (the flowing of energy in specific patterns of information) within and between the Self and Other becomes part of a coherent history of contextual based interactions and events, this in turn becomes an internalised and automated process of the Self in continued modulation, modification, and integration (Badenoch, 2018; Cozolino, 2002; Siegel, 2012).

 Context is a Clause of Coherence